-Intern: Date of Rem ediation Plan: Training Director: Supervisor: Competency Domain(s) affect ted: Description of the Intern's un satisfactory behavior/performa ance: Actions needed by the Intern to correct the unsatisfactory b ehavior/performance: Actions needed by the Supervisor(s) to support the Intern in correcting the unsatisfactory behavior/performance: Timeline for correcting each target behavior/problem and weekly follow-up review dates: What action will be taken if the problem is not corrected within the allotted time: Final review date of progress achieved/not achieved and res solution determination: Intern has the right to request a Procedure in Intern Handbook. a review of this action following th ne Appeals/Grievance with my Training Director and P understand the above remediati , have reviewed rimary Supervisor.
-My signature ion plan.
-I agree/disagree with the its, if any, are below (PLEASE No ees with the plan). below indicates that I fully e above remediation plan Intern Sign & Date Training Director Sign & Date Supervisor Sign & Date
+Intern: Date of Remediation Plan 1: Training Director: Supervisor: Competency Domain(s) affected : Description of the Intern's unsat isfactory behavior/performance: Actions needed by the Intern to correct the unsatisfactory behavior/perfor mance: Actions needed by the Supervisor behavior/performance: or(s) to support the Intern in correcting the e unsatisfactory Timeline for correcting each targ get behavior/problem and weekly follow-u p review dates: What action will be taken if the p problem is not corrected within the allotte d time: Final review date of progress ach nieved/not achieved and resolution detern nination: Intern has the right to request a Intern Handbook. a review of this action following the Appea als/Grievance Procedure in l, , have reviewed the above remediation plan with my remediation plan.
+I agree/disagre pervisor.
+My signature below indicates thatee with the above remediation plan (pleas omments are REQUIRED if the intern disag e circle one).
+My comments, it Intern Sign & Date Training Director Sign & Date Supervisor Sign & Date